JuliaAttic/QuDirac.jl/docs/state_math.md

 ## Normalization
 ---

-In general, QuDirac objects *do not automatically normalize themselves* after/during any given operation.
+In general, QuDirac objects *do not automatically normalize themselves*.

 We can normalize a state in-place by using the `normalize!` function: